Social Indicators

 What is the measure?

-The number of deaths that occurred in Santa Barbara County in 2021 based on the underlying cause of death as coded by the International Classification of Diseases.
-The data includes deaths to residents of each county (by residence).
+The number of deaths in the last decade in Santa Barbara county are recorded by the California Department of Public Health and generalized by county, cause of death, age group, race, gender, and place of death.
+The data encompasses deaths of Santa Barbara County residents from 2014-2023.
 It is important to note that the underlying cause of death may not capture the full impact of each cause of death as it does not always take into account all conditions contributing to the death.

 Why is it important?